Fransenson/PyT_Notifier_2/README.md

 Future:
 * Custom designed messages..by you via the settings!
 * additional information via notifications outside of actual transaction
+* ask the bot to give you statistics about your current holdings

 ## Installation